bem/bem-components/README.md

 Recommended method of connection is the use of tools [ENB](http://enb-make.info/) or [bem-tools](https://ru.bem.info/tools/bem/bem-tools/).

-Use [project-stub](https://en.bem.info/platform/project-stub/), as an example, where the library is activated by default.
-You can also create a project and connect it to the library using the Yo generator, which allows you to create the necessary project configuration.
+Use [project-stub](https://en.bem.info/platform/project-stub/), as an example, where library is activated by default.
+You can also create a project and connect it to the library using the [Yo generator](https://ru.bem.info/tools/bem/bem-stub/), which allows you to create the necessary project configuration.

 <a name="dist"></a>